Ricette di Sicilia

 - 1

-Sift the flour onto a pastry board and shape into a well.
+Sift the flour onto a clean work surface and create a well in the centre.

 - 2

-Pour a decilitre of warm, lightly salted water into the centre, add the lard and begin mixing.
+Pour in 100ml of lukewarm, lightly salted water, add the lard and begin mixing.

 - 3

-Add the sourdough starter and sugar, kneading until you obtain a soft, smooth dough.
+Incorporate the sourdough starter and sugar, kneading until you have a soft, smooth dough.

 - 4

-Shape the dough into sticks about 10 cm long and arrange them on a greased baking tray.
+Shape the dough into sticks about 10cm long and place them on a buttered baking tray.

 - 5

-Cover and leave to rise until doubled in size.
+Cover the tray and leave the sticks to prove until they have doubled in size.

 - 6

-Bake at 200°C for 10 minutes, then reduce the heat to 150°C and continue baking for a further 20 minutes.
+Bake at 200°C for 10 minutes, then reduce the oven to 150°C and bake for a further 20 minutes.

 - 7

-Melt the dark chocolate with the butter over a bain-marie and stir in the vanilla.
+Melt the dark chocolate with the butter over a bain-marie, then stir in the vanilla sugar.

 - 8